robertwenner/comics/doc/social.md

 it up to a free [Zapier](https://zapier.com) account to spread the joy.

 All `Comic::Social::...` configuration must be within the `Social` object.

+The order in which these modules run is undefined, but they will only run after all [Upload](upload.md) modules have finished.

 ## `Comic::Social::IndexNow`